bevy-cheatbook/bevy-cheatbook/src/pitfalls/split-borrows.md

 # Borrow multiple fields from struct

+{{#include ../include/links.md}}

-When you have a component or resource, that is larger struct with multiple fields, sometimes you want to borrow several of the fields at the same time, possibly mutably.
+When you have a [component][cb::component] or [resource][cb::res], that is larger struct with multiple fields, sometimes you want to borrow several of the fields at the same time, possibly mutably.

 ```rust,no_run,noplayground
 struct MyThing {